2015 Healthcare Open Enrollment for Drexel University Employees

 - Voluntary Benefits Enrollment Platform: Incredible savings on insurance and other benefits through one convenient payroll deduction.
 The online system provides easy access and enrollment, with hundreds of shopping discounts as well.
 Enroll at DrexelVoluntaryBenefits.com.

 - Flexible Spending Accounts: To take advantage of the tax savings of Healthcare and Dependent care FSA plans, you must re-enroll each year.
+Beginning in 2014, you are able to roll over up to $500 into 2015, but any balance above $500 is subject to forfeit.

 - 403(b) Retirement Program: In an effort to design a plan that encourages adequate faculty and professional staff savings for a comfortable retirement, the 403(b) program for Drexel University and Drexel University College of Medicine employees has undergone changes, effective January 1, 2015.
 For more information, see the 403(b) Retirement Plan page.